TestStack/TestStack.FluentMVCTesting/README.md

 Installation
 ------------

-You can install this library using NuGet into your Test Library; it will automatically reference System.Web and System.Web.Mvc for you.
+You can install this library using NuGet into your Test Library; it will automatically reference System.Web and System.Web.Mvc (via NuGet packages) for you.

 If you are using ASP.NET MVC 4 then: